-The daisy chain is often one of the first bead stitches children learn because it is both easy and fun.
-It does not take any special materials other than a needle, thread and beads.
-Almost any size and type of beads can be used to make daisy chains since the number of beads petals can be adjusted to fit around whatever size middle bead you are using.
-Daisy chains also look great with beads that are slightly variable in size and shape, so you can use beads that you might not use with other stitches.
-Round beads will give a nicer flower than cylinder beads.
+The daisy chain is often one of the first bead stitches children learn because it is easy, quick, and fun.
+It doesn't take any special materials other than a needle, thread, and beads.
+Almost any bead size and type can be used, as the number of daisy petals can be adjusted to fit around whichever size bead you're using for the daisy centers.
+Round beads will form a nicer flower than cylinder beads.
 Moreover, the stitch will work with most bead thread, as long as it can pass through the beads multiple times.

-Starting Daisy Chain Stitch
+Start the Daisy Chain Stitch

-Pick up six petal beads and slide them down leaving a six-inch tail, or enough thread to add the type of clasp you plan on adding.
-Stitch through the first bead to make a circle.Continue to 4 of 16 below.
+Next, pick up six petal beads on your needle, and slide them down the thread leaving a 6-inch tail.
+Stitch through the first bead to make a circle.

 Make a Circle with the Beads

-Pull the thread tight to form a loop.Continue to 5 of 16 below.
+Pull the thread tight to form a loop.

 Add a Bead Center to the Daisy